paternogbc/covid19br/README.md

 ## Help

-In `R`, documentation for anura dataset can be accessed with the standard `help` command (e.g., `?covid_br_all` and `?covid_br_states`).
+In `R`, documentation for `covid19br` dataset can be accessed with the standard `help` command (e.g., `?covid_br_all` and `?covid_br_states`).

 For a online description of the dataset, see [reference